Open Range (2003 film): Filming

-Filming took place from June 17, 2002 to September 8, 2002.
-Production spent over one million dollars to build a town from scratch because Costner didn't like any of the existing ones.
-This location was so far from civilization that they had to spend $40,000 to build a road to get there.
+Filming took place from June 17, 2002, to September 8, 2002.
+Production spent over $1 million to build a town from scratch because Costner did not like any of the existing ones.
+The town was designed by production designer, Gae S. Buckley and built in 7 weeks.
+The location was so far from civilization that $40,000 was spent building a road to get there before construction could start.
 Professional cowboys handled 225 head of cattle on the set.

 Reception

 Box office

-Open Range was a success at the box office, making $14 million in its opening weekend in the U.S across 2,075 screens.
-Against a budget of $22 million it finished its theatrical run with $58.3 million in North America and $10 million from foreign markets for a total of $68.3 million worldwide.
+Open Range was a success at the box office, making $14 million in its opening weekend in the U.S. across 2,075 screens.
+Against a budget of $22 million, it finished its theatrical run with $58.3 million in North America and $10 million from foreign markets for a total of $68.3 million worldwide.

 Critical reception

 The film received mostly positive reviews, receiving a 79% rating on Rotten Tomatoes based on 184 reviews, with an average rating of 6.80/10.
-The site's consensus states: "Greatly benefiting from the tremendous chemistry between Kevin Costner and Robert Duvall, Open Range is a sturdy modern Western with classic roots."
+The site's consensus says, "Greatly benefiting from the tremendous chemistry between Kevin Costner and Robert Duvall, Open Range is a sturdy modern Western with classic roots."

 Roger Ebert gave it three and a half out of four stars, calling it "an imperfect but deeply involving and beautifully made Western".
 Peter Bradshaw of The Guardian gave the film four out of five stars, writing, "Duvall gives his best performance in ages" in a "tough, muscular, satisfying movie".

-In particular, the gun fighting scenes were intentionally filmed in giant wide shots and were praised for their intense realism by a number of critics and yet were the reason the film earned an R rating.
+In particular, the gun fighting scenes were intentionally filmed in giant, wide shots and were praised for their intense realism by a number of critics, yet were the reason the film earned an R rating.
 Kevin Carr of FilmThreat.com said on the gun action in Open Range: "After The Matrix redefined action in the late 1990s, every crummy action sequence tries to repeat the power of 'bullet time' often with little success.
 The action in Open Range is filmed real time, grabbing the audience and showing them that when this kind of stuff happens in real life, it happens faster than you think it would."
-A review on Moviola stated that the film has "one of the most exciting final gunfights ever filmed".
-IGN, USA Today, Total Film and Guns & Ammo all also say the shootout scene is one of the best of all time.
+Moviola reviewed the film: (it) has "one of the most exciting final gunfights ever filmed".
+IGN, USA Today, Total Film, and Guns & Ammo all say the shootout scene is one of the best of all time.

 Awards

-The film won the 2004 Western Heritage Award, and was nominated for a Golden Satellite Award, an MTV Movie Award (Diego Luna), a Motion Picture Sound Editors Award as well as a Taurus Award for stunt artist Chad Camilleri.
-It was #48 in TimeOut London's "The 50 greatest westerns" list.
+The film won the 2004 Western Heritage Award and was nominated for a Golden Satellite Award, an MTV Movie Award (Diego Luna), a Motion Picture Sound Editors Award, and a Taurus Award for stunt artist Chad Camilleri.
+It was No. 48 of TimeOut London's "50 Greatest Westerns" list.